 and Outreach Team, from left: Will

-That's been the experience for Epiphany Lutheran Church in Eagle Lake, Minn.
+That's been the experience for Epiphany Lutheran Church, an ELCA congregation in Eagle Lake, Minn.

 A new "God's work.
 Our hands." banner is proudly on display outside the church.

-And the congregation has just started sponsoring a missionary in Chile through ELCA Global Mission.
+And the congregation has just started sponsoring a missionary in Chile through the ELCA.

-The long-term benefits of this ministry have been remarkable.
-More visitors on Sunday mornings.
-Funding for new outreach initiatives.
-New partnerships in the local community and in Chile.
+The long-term benefits of this ministry have been remarkable: more visitors on Sunday mornings, funding for new outreach initiatives and new partnerships in the local community and in Chile.

-All thanks to Epiphany’s commitment to warmly welcoming the stranger.
+All thanks to Epiphany Lutheran's commitment to warmly welcoming the stranger.